Our graduate students can pursue funding opportunities in a variety of areas, including:

 Students in their penultimate or last year of funding are strongly encouraged to apply for internal and external dissertation fellowships, such as, among others:

 Graduate students in their final year of funding may apply for an award that will extend graduate funding for one academic year.
 This competitive award will cover tuition remission (maximum of three credit hours), teaching stipend, and the usual fees for two consecutive semesters during AY 2018-19.
 Applicants must be in their final year of funding to be eligible.
-Applicants should send the following to Sonya Afanasyeva by December 22, 2017: 1) A letter of application that details accomplishments in research, teaching, and service while in the Department, specific progress made to date on the dissertation, and a timeline for completion (maximum 2-pages, single-spaced); 2) A Summary of the dissertation with chapter breakdown (maximum three-pages, single spaced); 3) a CV.
-The Dissertation Advisor should send to Sonya a brief letter of support.
-Applications will be reviewed jointly by the French and Italian Graduate Studies Committees and decisions will be conveyed by February 28, 2018.
+Applicants should send the following to Sonya Afanasyeva by December 24, 2019: 1) A letter of application that details accomplishments in research, teaching, and service while in the Department, specific progress made to date on the dissertation, and a timeline for completion (maximum 2-pages, single-spaced); 2) A Summary of the dissertation with chapter breakdown (maximum three-pages, single spaced); 3) a CV; 4) a brief statement (200-words) detailing any extenuating circumstances that you would like to share with the committee (if applicable).
+The Dissertation Advisor should send to Sonya a letter of support.
+Applications will be reviewed jointly by the Graduate Studies Committee.

 Graduate students in French and Italian who have had a paper accepted at a professional conference, who have a research project that requires travel, or who have job interviews at the annual MLA Convention may apply for a Bulatkin Travel Award worth up to $350.
 Depending on demand, presentations at graduate conferences may be funded up to $200.
 To apply, students should send a brief letter describing their paper or project, a copy of the letter of acceptance or invitation, and an estimated budget (travel, lodging, and transportation) to Professor Dana Renga.
 Applications are reviewed on a rolling basis throughout the year until the funds have been exhausted.
 Students who are members of the MLA by June 30 of the year preceding the January Convention and who are giving a paper or have job interviews at the Convention are encouraged to apply also for MLA Assistance of up to $300.